 Assert options are present

-dropdown exist, you can assert on the innerText property of the collapsed dropdown.
-The innerText property contains the text of all the child elements, and for a <select>
+If you want to assert that all options in a select dropdown exist, you can assert on the innerText property of the collapsed dropdown.
+The innerText property contains the text of all the child elements, and for a select dropdown, this includes the text for each <option> element.

 To validate that a fixed dropdown contains all of its expected options, take the following steps: